jonnonz1/nz-statute-book/acts/public/1977/contractual-mistakes-act-1977.md

   (a) the doctrine of non est factum:
   (b) the law relating to the rectification of contracts:
   (c) the law relating to undue influence, fraud, breach of fiduciary duty, or misrepresentation, whether fraudulent or innocent:
-  (d) the provisions of the Illegal Contracts Act 1970 or of sections 94A and 94B of the Judicature Act 1908:
+  (d) the provisions of the Illegal Contracts Act 1970 or of sections 74A and 74B of the Property Law Act 2007:
   (e) the Frustrated Contracts Act 1944.
 (3) Nothing in this Act shall deprive a court of the power to exercise its discretion to withhold a decree of specific performance in any case.